tohtana/actor_debug_compile/README.md

 2. **Initializes Actor**: Creates a standalone actor model instance using `init_actor_no_ds.py`
 3. **Replays Forward Pass**: Feeds the saved inputs through the actor model
 4. **Captures Results**: Records execution time, success/failure, and any errors

+### Dependencies

+- PyTorch with CUDA support
+- Transformers library
+- OpenRLHF installation in `../OpenRLHF/`
+- Flash Attention 2 (optional, can be disabled)

 ### Command Line Options